In the beginning…

 Located in a burning San Francisco foundry, the McKinley statue was moved to the street by workmen and survived to take its place on the Plaza in May 1906.

-For eighty years, Mr. McKinley has been the center of Plaza activity, sometimes with flowers in his outstretched hand–once even, a bunch of bright yellow bananas–or his brow encircled with an occasional colorful handkerchief, and for many Christmas celebrations, he acted as Arcata’s “Christmas Saint”, playing Santa Claus, the Angel, or a sheperd leading his flock, all gentle expressions of the special place he occupies at the heart of the community.
+For 113 years, Mr. McKinley was been the center of Plaza activity, sometimes with flowers in his outstretched hand–once even, a bunch of bright yellow bananas–or his brow encircled with an occasional colorful handkerchief, and for many Christmas celebrations, he acted as Arcata’s “Christmas Saint”, playing Santa Claus, the Angel, or a sheperd leading his flock.
+The statue was removed in 2019.
 For more information on the McKinley statue, see: http://en.wikipedia.org/wiki/William_McKinley_statue_(Patigian)

 The radiating sidewalks, suggested by Murdock in 1895, were completed in 1910 and the WCTU drinking fountain, an effort of Arcata stonemason James Davidson, was erected in 1912.